 It was clear above the snowy clouds.
 Suddenly Sokolov sighted a group of Belofinn jets in a formation of twelve “Volkers”.

 The force of the enemy exceeded ours by six times.
 Sokolov’s thought was – “to fight or to go home” and he decided to choose a fight: it was possible to attack from the direction of the sun and be invisible.
 [Partial translation only]Close Full Translation

 Artist: Dolgorukov, Nikolai Andreevich — Долгоруков, Николай Андреевич

 Poster Notes: The story relayed on this poster concerns the Soviet Air Forces and their battle against Finland in the 1940 "Winter War".

 Poster Type: Lithograph and Offset

-Printer: 3rd Krasnii Proletarii Typography Workshop of the Poligrafkniga Trust of Ogiz by the Council of Ministries of the RSFSR, Moscow, 16 Krasnoproletarskaia Street
+Printer: 3rd Krasnii Proletarii (Red Proletarian) Typography Workshop of the Poligrafkniga Trust of Ogiz, Moscow

 Publisher: Iskusstvo (Art Publishing House), Moscow-Leningrad

 Publisher Notes: Founded in 1936, Iskusstvo was formed out of Ogiz-Izogiz, the “State Art and Literature Publishing House”.